slatedocs/slate/source/index.html.md

 ### Current API V1 users
 If you already have V1 code, then you must change /api/resource_name to /api/v1/resource_name.
 Also, when you write new code, try to use V2, since V1 will depreciate.

-# Projects

-## GET/projects.json - GET a list of projects

-Here's an example  of the JSON response that you may get when submitting a GET request to: https://prod.practitest.com/api/v2/projects.json